 |Winter Cycle:||December 8|

 Full proposals must be received by the above dates; no exceptions.
 Late arrivals will be moved to the subsequent funding cycle.
 Please staple and/or clip all materials into a single packet.
+Hard-copy only; no email submissions.
 Mail to:

 c/o Union Bank, Personal Trust